-Informed Choice: means that an individual receives information and understands his or her options.
+Informed Choice: an individual receives information and understands his/her options.

-Primary Consumer: means an individual who receives services from the Michigan Department of Health and Human Services, Prepaid Inpatient Health Plan or a Community Mental Health Services Program.
-It also means a person who has received the equivalent mental health services from the private sector.
+Primary Consumer: an individual who receives services from the MDHHS, the PIHP, or the CMHSP and an individual who has received the equivalent mental health services from the private sector.

-Consumerism: means active promotion of the interests, service needs, and rights of mental health consumers.
+Consumerism: active promotion of the interests, service needs, and rights of mental health consumers.

-Consumer-Driven: means any program or service focused and directed by participation from consumers.
+Consumer-Driven: any program or service focused and directed by participation from consumers.

-Consumer-Run: refers to any program or service operated and controlled exclusively by consumers.
+Consumer-Run: any program or service operated and controlled exclusively by consumers.

-Family Member: means a parent, stepparent, spouse, sibling, child, or grandparent of a primary consumer.
-It is also any individual upon whom a primary consumer depends for 50 percent or more of his or her financial support.
+Family Member: a parent, stepparent, spouse, sibling, child, or grandparent of a primary consumer and any individual upon whom a primary consumer depends for 50 percent or more of his/her financial support.

-Minor: means an individual under the age of 18 years.
+Minor: an individual under the age of 18 years.

-Family Centered Services: means services for families with minors which emphasize family needs and desires with goals and outcomes defined.
+Family Centered Services: services for families with minors which emphasize family needs and desires with goals and outcomes defined.
 Services are based on families' strengths and competencies with active participation in decision-making roles.

-Person-Centered Planning: means the process for planning and supporting the individual receiving services.
+Person-Centered Planning (PCP): the process for planning and supporting the individual receiving services.
 It builds upon the individual's capacity to engage in activities that promote community life.
 It honors the individual's preferences, choices, and abilities.

-Person-First Language: refers to a person first before any description of disability.
+Person-First Language: refers to an individual first before any description of disability.